jairBAR/XtendTask/README.md

 ## Task 2 - Gazebo Simulation
-* The task specified using ROS (1 or 2) simulate a robot flying/driving in a clustered environment.
+* The task specified "using ROS (1 or 2) to simulate a robot flying/driving in a cluttered environment.
 You may choose your sensors, and/or use gazebo data for the position estimation.
-The movement should mainly be autonomous.
+The movement should mainly be autonomous."
-* A quick google search turned up [stju_drone](https://github.com/NovoG93/sjtu_drone) an open sourced (although GPL licensed) package for simulating a drone flying in some world scene.
+* A swift google search turned up [stju_drone](https://github.com/NovoG93/sjtu_drone) an open sourced (although GPL licensed) package for simulating a drone flying in some world scene.
 * Addimatedly, I had to apply a minor fix to their drone control python script to make it work (they have an import error).
 However the simulation works.
 * As can be seen, this simulates a drone flying around autnomously in a rising sqaure configuration (helix-like).
 * The simulated drone has 4 sensors: